 Open the Start menu and type in “Disk Cleanup.”
 Then click to open that app.

 Select the drive you want to clean.
 This is usually the C: drive.
 If unsure, repeat this method until you have cleaned all the drives.

 Make sure a checkmark is next to all the files you wish to delete.
 Then click “Clean up system files.”

 You should return to the select a drive window in Step #2.
 If you want to clean another drive, select it.
 Otherwise, close the window and click on the Power icon on the Start menu to restart your computer.

 Run a System File Check and Repair the Windows Image

-The system file check is designed to automatically repair and fix corrupt files on your computer.
+The system file check is designed to repair and fix corrupt files on your computer automatically.
 You can access this app through PowerShell.

-Press the [X] and the [Windows] keys on your keyboard at the same time.
-Choose “Windows PowerShell (Admin)” on the menu that appears and choose “Yes” if the system asks if you want to allow that app to make changes.
+Press the [X] and the [Windows] keys on your keyboard simultaneously.
+Choose “Windows PowerShell (Admin)” on the menu that appears, and choose “Yes” if the system asks if you want to allow that app to make changes.

 Again, it may take some time for the repair to finish.